alanesq/esp32cam-demo/README.md

 If you have an sd card inserted then accessing    http://x/x/x/x/photo Will capture an image and save it to the sd card

+There is a procedure which demonstarates how to get RGB data from an image which will allow for processing the images as data (http://x.x.x.x/rgb).

 URLs:
 http://x.x.x.x/              Hello message
-http://x.x.x.x/photo         Capture an image and save to sd card http://x.x.x.x/stream        Show live streaming video http://x.x.x.x/img           Show most recent image saved to sd card http://x.x.x.x/img?img=1     Show image number 1 on sd card http://x.x.x.x/rgb           Captures an image and converts to RGB data
+http://x.x.x.x/photo         Capture an image and save to sd card http://x.x.x.x/stream        Show live streaming video http://x.x.x.x/img           Show most recent image saved to sd card http://x.x.x.x/img?img=1     Show image number 1 on sd card http://x.x.x.x/rgb           Captures an image and converts to RGB data (will not work with the highest resolution images as there is not enough memory)

 ----------------